The USGS Water Science School

 View a diagram of Georgia Power's Plant Scherer and see how it uses water.

-Thermoelectric power has been the category with the largest water withdrawals since 1965, and for 2005 comprised 49 percent of total withdrawals.
+Thermoelectric power has been the category with the largest water withdrawals since 1965, and for 2010 comprised 45 percent of total withdrawals.
 The largest total and fresh and saline surface-water withdrawals were during 1980.
 Withdrawals by thermoelectric-power plants increased from 40,000 Mgal/d during 1950 to 210,000 Mgal/d during 1980.
-Withdrawals for thermoelectric power declined and then stabilized since 1980, despite the fact that total population has continued to rise; the total withdrawal of 201,000 Mgal/d for 2005 is slightly above that of 2000.
+Withdrawals for thermoelectric power declined and then stabilized since 1980, despite the fact that total population has continued to rise; the total withdrawal of 161,000 Mgal/d for 2010 is significantly lower than that of 2005.

 Data for freshwater withdrawals for 1980-2000 have been revised from original published values.